maxsuelmarinho/react-qa-app/README.md

 $ curl -X POST -H 'Content-Type: application/json' -d '{ "title": "What is React?", "description": "I have been hearing a lot about React.
 What is it?" }' localhost:8080

 $ curl localhost:8080

+$ curl -X POST -H 'Content-Type: application/json' -d '{ "answer": "Just spread butter on the bread, and that is it."}' localhost:8080/answer/1
 ```

 ## Frontend App